AlexBHarley/deepstream.io-website/src/tutorials/integrations/other-digital-ocean/readme.md

 ## Step 1 — Configure MongoDB

-MongoDB has no authentifaction by defaut.
-This is okay since it only listen to connections for localhost.
+MongoDB has no authentication by defaut.
+This is okay since it only listens to connections for localhost.
-To allow deepstream to connect to the database we can change the IP address the the private network IP of the droplet:
+To allow deepstream to connect to the database we can change the IP address to the private network IP of the droplet:

 ```shell